 Thorlabs also offers a Michelson Interferometer Demonstration Kit; see the Kit Comparison tab for details.

 Thorlabs Educational Products

 Purchasing Note: English and German language manuals/teaching information are available for this product.
 The imperial educational kit contains the English manual and US-style power cord.
 The appropriate manual and power cord will be included in the metric kit based on your shipping location.
+The power supplies and other electronic devices in both the metric and the imperial kit accept voltages of 230 VAC and 120 VAC.
+Some power supplies include a switch for selecting the mains voltage.
+See the respective manuals for details.
 Please contact Tech Support if you need a different language, cord style, or power supply.
 As with all products on our website, taxes are not included in the price shown below.

 1A.
 Elitzur, L.Vaidman: Quantum mechanical interaction-free measurements, Foundations of Physics 23, 1993, p.
 987-997